Farmers in Nigeria Use Climate-Smart Techniques to Reduce Post-Harvest Losses

 In Nigeria, TechnoServe is helping tomato farmers boost incomes and reduce post-harvest losses, while adapting to a changing climate.

 In 2016, TechnoServe partnered with the Rockefeller Foundation and Syngenta Foundation on the YieldWise program, which works to improve smallholder farmers’ livelihoods and reduce food waste in Kenya, Nigeria, and Tanzania.
-In Nigeria, YieldWise is active in five northern states: Kaduna, Kano, Katsina, Jigawa, and Plateau.
 The farmers in these regions face many challenges, particularly as they learn to adapt to a changing climate.

 Ladi Godwin, a 32-year-old mother of four in Kaduna state, participated in the YieldWise program and learned new practices for managing unpredictable weather and reducing post-harvest losses.
 She had been farming tomatoes for 10 years, but was never able to expand her production, and eventually decided to focus on crops like maize and millet instead.